wduquette/advent/README.md

 I were reading the game from a scenario file, though, I'd need some kind of expression Syntax, probably translated to a syntax tree represented by enum values.
 It could be useful anyway.

+There might be some crate that provides this.

+* There doesn't seem to be any good crate providing basic boolean/arithmetic expression parsing and evaluation.
+  * `calculate` doesn't seem to offer boolean expressions, and the documentation is lacking.
+  * `pupil` is only arithmetic

+There are some scripting language possibilities.

+* `rhai`
+* gluon-lang/gluon
+* PistonDevelopers/dyon

 ### Action Syntax